LuksOracle/frontend/README.md

 ## Faucet

-Get 20 LINK every 12 hours.
+Get 20 Chainlink (LINK) tokens every 12 hours.
+Chainlink tokens allow you to pay Chainlink oracles for services, like offchain data requests to be stored on chain.

 ## Twitter Name Space